ComputationalBiology-CS-CU/C2B2_cluster_starter/gpu_example/README.md

 I find [this](http://www.es.ele.tue.nl/~mwijtvliet/5KK73/?page=mmcuda) useful to lean various matrix multiplication optimization techniques (and by the way learn more about GPU hardware details).

+Since [cuBLAS](https://developer.nvidia.com/cublas) is more convenient to use for some BLAS routines and also deeply optimized on top of CUDA, I also attach a slightly modified cuBLAS matrix multiplication example (from the [CUDA samples](http://docs.nvidia.com/cuda/cuda-samples/index.html#getting-cuda-samples)) in this dir.
+See [here](https://developer.nvidia.com/sites/default/files/akamai/cuda/files/Misc/mygpu.pdf) for an useful doc introducing cuBLAS routines in more details.

 GPU tips: